configcat/docs/website/docs/requests.md

 ---
 id: requests
-title: What is a Request?
+title: What is a config.json download?
 ---

-A request is counted every time your application downloads a configuration file from the ConfigCat CDN.
+A config.json download is counted every time your application downloads a configuration file from the ConfigCat CDN.
 The frequency of these downloads is totally under your control.
 Between downloads you can access your feature flags as many times as you like, it still counts as one.

-Keep track of the number of requests your apps are making on the <a href="https://app.configcat.com/product/statistics" target="_blank">statistics page.</a>
+Keep track of the number of config.json downloads your apps are making on the <a href="https://app.configcat.com/product/statistics" target="_blank">statistics page.</a>

 ![ConfigCat Statistics](/assets/stats.png)

 Here is an <a href="https://configcat.com/architecture" target="_blank">overview of the ConfigCat architecture</a>.

-# Current request number limits
+# Current config.json download limits
 ## Shared infrastructure
 The following plans run on shared infrastructure.
 So all customers use the same API nodes and Config Delivery Network (CDN).